ygsiro/windows-codecs/wincodecs/IWICBitmapCodecInfo.md

 ### GetMimeTypes - Remarks

 The usage pattern for this method is a two call process.
-The first call retrieves the buffer size needed to retrieve the full color management version number by calling it with _cchMimeTypes_ set to 0 and _wzMimeTypes_ set to NULL.
+The first call retrieves the buffer size needed to retrieve the full color management version number by calling it with _cchMimeTypes_ set to 0 and _wzMimeTypes_ set to **NULL**.
 This call sets _pcchActual_ to the buffer size needed.
 Once the needed buffer size is determined, a second **GetMimeTypes** call with _cchMimeTypes_ set to the buffer size and _wzMimeTypes_ set to a buffer of the appropriate size will retrieve the pixel formats.